 Calling Tuya Cloud API: From Authentication to Device Control

 Tuya uses a token-based authentication system combined with request signatures to ensure secure communication between your application and the Tuya IoT Cloud.
 Every API request must first obtain a valid access token, and subsequent calls must include a timestamp and a cryptographic signature generated using your Access ID and Access Secret.
-This mechanism prevents unauthorized access and ensures that each request can be verified by the Tuya platform.

 Below is the essential workflow that all Tuya Cloud API integrations follow.